Forests of the Pacific Northwest

 Olympic Discovery Trail – Pathway to the Pacific

-The route of the Olympic Discovery Trail (ODT) traverses approximately 130 miles of lowlands, bordered on the south by the Olympic Mountain Range and on the north by the Strait of Juan de Fuca.
-It starts in the Victorian seaport of Port Townsend and spans approximately 130 miles east to west, ending on the shores of the Pacific Ocean.
+The route of the Olympic Discovery Trail (ODT) traverses almost 130 miles of lowlands, bordered on the south by the Olympic Mountain Range and on the north by the Strait of Juan de Fuca.
+It starts in the Victorian seaport of Port Townsend and ends on the shores of the Pacific Ocean.
 The trail is a wide, paved pathway designed to multi user standards for bicyclists, hikers, and disabled users, with a 4’ shoulder for equestrians where appropriate.

 Construction started in the 90’s.
-Completed sections will total 53 miles by 2012, with right of way agreements in place for over 65 miles.
+Completed sections now total 69 miles, with another 9 miles under construction (May 2015).
+Right of way agreements are in place for over 87 miles.
 This website shows the entire route, with temporary on-road routes, approximating the final route, shown connecting the completed portions.
 Planning information is provided for the resulting 126.2 mile trail.

 The Olympic Peninsula is Washington State’s premier destination for non-motorized touring, filled with views of snow capped peaks, ocean vistas, fast flowing rivers and pristine lakes, and everywhere the majestic forests of the Pacific Northwest.
 The presently completed trail winds through fields and farms, parks and towns; over creeks, rivers and ravines on restored railroad trestles; and past beaches and national recreation areas.